The page contains the complete writeup for the Scenario: "See no Evil, Hear no Evil, Smell no Evil".

 Here’s an example Monster Hunter you can use: Jann Tsu.
 Jann Tsu is a 35 year old Chinese American woman who was imbued with ghostly powers when her mother sacrificed herself to save her from a witch’s curse.
 She has a black, horizontal bar tattooed over her eyes like a visor and wears a hooded robe that would likely look like a hoodie at a glance.
 She has sworn to spend her life hunting evil creatures wherever she goes, even if that includes her much-needed vacation in Hawaii.

 Her powers allow her to summon a ghostly sword that she can swing for +3 damage, however, it can only injure creatures that have killed a human.
 She can also touch a corpse to see the last 30 seconds of their life, and she can summon spectral chains to restrain any target’s legs for two rounds.
-She has 3 Brawn, 5 Dexterity, 4 Wits, and 4 in Melee.
+She has 3 Brawn, 5 Dexterity, 4 Intellect, and 4 in Melee.
 Her robes give her two Armor with no penalty.

 As the GM, you have a lot of freedom about how to mess with the Contractors.
 You can have a mormon missionary approach and try to hand out religious paraphernalia (and then be attacked).
 You can have a passenger notice Bradley’s bizarre look and start to make a fuss about it.
 You can have Bradley get so hungry he transforms enough that everyone sees he’s supernatural and the air marshals / monster hunter try to kill him.
-Basically, the idea is to put the Contractors through their paces, stir the pot, and above all PUNISH REACTIVE NON-ACTION.
+Basically, the idea is to put the Contractors through their paces, stir the pot, and above all PUNISH REACTIVE NON-ACTION

 The situation will deteriorate in any number of awful ways if the Contractors don’t form a plan and take action BEFORE things get to that point.
 If you want to communicate this without causing a complete debacle, you can have Bradley attack a missionary or passenger or something and then allow the Contractors to pull him away.
 The passengers will read the situation as a dog attack, and the flight crew may demand that Bradly be kept in one of the galleys (near the restrooms) for the duration of the flight.